The Effect of Magnetization on Electron Heating in Low-Density Ultracold Neutral Plasmas: Results

-These findings are echoed in the $T_0 = -1\ \mathrm{K}$ conditions, where $\Gamma$ is seen to have no significant reduction with increasing magnetic field strength.
-This is despite the reduction in measured Rydberg population seen in fig. \ref{fig:Tempvar}.
-This reinforces that the reduction in Rydberg population due to the presence of a magnetic field does not have a significant impact on the heating of the plasma, further demonstrating the importance of DIH as a plasma heating mechanism at early times.
-By using an initial ionization energy just under threshold, it is possible to push $\Gamma$ to a higher value than what can be achieved starting with a fully ionized plasma.
-However, the resulting mixture of free and loosely bound Rydberg atoms where the latter can outnumber the former presents potential complications for using such UNPs in other experiments.
-Similar levels of temperature reduction can be achieved by increasing magnetic field strength without the introduction of Rydberg gasses.
-That being said, when starting with a Rydberg gas, it was found that for these conditions the upper limit on $\Gamma$ was $0.95_{-.10}^{+.15}$, with a corresponding electron temperature of $520_{-5}^{+10}\ \mathrm{mK}$.
+We have measured that there is a statistically significant reduction in Rydberg fraction with increasing magnetic field strength and with increasing temperature.
+We find that DIH is a dominant heating mechanism under these conditions, and that the electron temperature can be reduced by increasing magnetic field strength.
+Lastly, we have shown that by using an initial ionization energy just under threshold, it is possible to push $\Gamma$ to a higher value than what can be achieved starting with a fully ionized plasma under certain, but not all, conditions.
+However, the resulting mixture of free and loosely bound Rydberg atoms (where the latter can outnumber the former) presents complications for using such UNPs in other experiments.
+Similar levels of temperature reduction can be achieved by increasing magnetic field strength without the introduction of Rydberg gases.
+For the measured conditions, the upper limit on $\Gamma$ was found to be $0.94\pm0.09$, with a corresponding electron temperature of $530 \pm 50\ \mathrm{mK}$.